lespicker/jekyll-bootstrap/workshops/past-workshop.md

 ### <a name="print"></a>Print Workshops

 Our print workshops are offered three or four times each year.

+{% img /images/2015/10/DSC_0396.jpg Prepping their prints %}

 We limit the workshop to six participants so that we may offer individualized attention.

+{% img /images/2015/10/DSC_3475.jpg Bob instructing group %}

 The workshop is co-taught by Les Picker and his assistant, Master Printmaker Robert Boyer.

+{% img /images/2015/10/DSC_3590.jpg A proud workshop attendee %}

 Please [click here](http://www.lesterpickerphoto.com/workshops/print-tes.html) to see a sample of comments from past print workshop participants.

+{% img /images/2015/10/DSC_3602.jpg A gorgeous fine art print %}